-Fountain Point sits on the shore of Lake Leelenau, which provides over 20 miles of protected water perfect for both technical and physical training rows.
+Fountain Point sits on the shore of Lake Leelanau, which provides over 20 miles of protected water perfect for both technical and physical training rows.
 It is one of the nation’s most beautiful rowing sites.

-The Power 10 Camp will have use of the resort’s original hotel building, which includes large public gathering spaces and a kitchen, as well as several of the surrounding cottages.
-Breakfast and lunch will be provided.
-Dinner will be on your own (we will not offer any kind of dinner meal at camp or on site), allowing you to explore many of Traverse City’s restaurants and wineries.
+The 2018 Power 10 Camp used the resort’s original hotel building, which includes large public gathering spaces and a kitchen, as well as several of the surrounding cottages.
+Breakfast and lunch were provided Island Thyme Catering, though similar to last year, dinner will be left to our athletes to plan on their own, allowing everyone the opportunity to explore many of Leelanau and Traverse City’s restaurants and wineries.